-For purposes of reviewing the compensation amounts related to 2023, Meridian performed a market analysis using a peer group that consisted of the following 14 companies in the energy industry: Plains All American Pipeline, L.P., Targa Resources Corp., HF Sinclair Corporation, Equitrans Midstream Corporation, EnLink Midstream, LLC, Magellan Midstream Partners, L.P. (subsequently acquired during 2023 by ONEOK), Delek US Holdings, Inc., NGL Energy Partners LP, NuStar Energy L.P., Sunoco LP, Crestwood Equity Partners LP, USA Compression Partners, LP, U.S. Silica Holdings, Inc. and Calumet Specialty Products Partners, L.P.
+For purposes of reviewing the compensation amounts related to 2024, Meridian performed a market analysis using a peer group that consisted of the following 14 companies in the energy industry: Plains All American Pipeline, L.P., Targa Resources Corp., HF Sinclair Corporation, Equitrans Midstream Corporation, EnLink Midstream, LLC, Delek US Holdings, Inc., NGL Energy Partners LP, NuStar Energy L.P., Sunoco LP, USA Compression Partners, LP, U.S. Silica Holdings, Inc., Calumet Specialty Products Partners, L.P., Crestwood Equity Partners LP and Magellan Midstream Partners, L.P.
+Meridian utilized historical data from Crestwood Equity Partners LP and Magellan Midstream Partners, L.P. for the market analysis as these companies were acquired by Energy Transfer and ONEOK, respectively, during 2023.
 These companies were selected as the compensation peer group for any or all of the following reasons:

-- 1) they reflect our industry competitors for products and services; - 2) they operate in similar markets or have comparable geographical reach; - 3) they are of similar size and maturity to us; or - 4) they are companies that have similar credit profiles to us and/or their growth or capital programs are similar to ours.
+1) they reflect our industry competitors for products and services;

+2) they operate in similar markets or have comparable geographical reach;

+3) they are of similar size and maturity to us; or

+4) they are companies that have similar credit profiles to us and/or their growth or capital programs are similar to ours.